- Eye Color

 I'm only interested in a woman (for a spouse) who has lived a fairly disciplined life and is athletic (petite/slender), college educated, frugal, debt-free, never smoked, no tattoos, never done drugs, preferably never been drunk, no piercings besides the ears, never did any MAJOR rebelling in other words.
 She is a virgin, no kids, no STD's.
 I've lived a disciplined life in comparison to most and have always thought since junior high "If I want these qualities in a spouse, then I have to keep them myself or have the corresponding male qualities" I'm looking for a similar athletic, spiritually mature person of God.
 This mentality has kept me from getting involved in the MAJOR worldly sins that end up having lasting effects in any relationship, marriage, and a potential spouse desiring you or not based on your past, chosen lifestyle.

 I know that puts this great, godly woman within 1% of American Christian women, but I also believe in the providence and sovereignty of God.
+If God can do this through me, he can do it through another godly woman, as well.
 So, if he wants me to be married, he can bring such a woman along, whether directly through here, or through a person reading this profile and knows of such a woman, or brings her across me in my community.
 In the meantime, I will keep growing in my knowledge of God and serving Him, thus making myself with the help of the Holy Spirit more and more godly and deserving of a great, godly, growing female of the same sort who has long been waiting for me.
 I know we are very rare in America any longer, but if it is God's will, it will happen.

 My personality type on the Meyer Briggs is: ISTJ-a